What are expat benefits?

 - Care allowances

-At the same time, for expats who want to return to the UK, you will still receive your pension, but if you’ve paid any National Insurance (or equivalent) contributions in another country, it might be that you end up with separate pension payments.
+For expats looking to return to the UK, you will still receive your pension.
+However, if you’ve paid National Insurance (or equivalent) contributions in another country, you may end up with separate pension payments.

-Whatever your circumstances might be, you should also make sure that the bank in which you receive your pension payments is aware of your location.
-It might be that you need to change accounts to avoid additional surcharges, rates or delays.
+Whatever your circumstances, you should make sure that the bank your pension is paid into is aware of your location.
+You may need to change accounts to avoid additional surcharges, rates or delays.

-It’s also important to remember that when you return you may need to live in the UK for an extended period first before you become eligible again for benefits.
-With Jobseeker’s Allowance for instance, you need to have lived back in the UK for at least three months before you can claim this once more.
+Your eligibility will depend on the country you currently reside in.
+If you are returning to the UK, your benefits are likely to be means-tested and your eligibility may need to be reassessed on your return.
+It’s also important to remember that you may need to live in the UK for an extended period before you’re eligible for benefits again.
+For instance, you’ll need to have lived in the UK for at least three months before claiming Jobseeker’s Allowance.